 Interns play a crucial and creative role at Bio4Climate.
-Interns can expect to jump right in, acquire new skills and knowledge, and work both in committees and individually in an inclusive and supportive atmosphere.
+Interns can expect to jump right in, acquire new skills and knowledge, and work both in groups and individually in an inclusive and supportive atmosphere.
 Depending upon the activity and position, Bio4Climate will provide you with an orientation, materials, and training.
 Internships are unpaid; college credit is possible.
-If you are a student and would like to request course credits in relation to this work, please contact Adam Sacks, email@example.com.
+If you are a student and would like to request course credits in relation to this work, please contact email@example.com.
 All internship opportunities require a minimum commitment of 10 hours a week for 3 months, preferably longer.

 All of the positions listed below start immediately.
 Please inform us of your time-frame as part of your application.
 If you have skills you would like to offer that aren’t listed here, please include that information when you apply.